nRF24/CircuitPython_nRF24L01/docs/api.rst

 .. automethod:: circuitpython_nrf24l01.rf24.RF24.close_rx_pipe

     :param int pipe_number: The data pipe to use for RX transactions.
-This must be in range [0,5].
+This must be in range [0, 5].
 Otherwise a `ValueError` exception is thrown.

 open_rx_pipe()
 ******************

 .. automethod:: circuitpython_nrf24l01.rf24.RF24.open_rx_pipe

-    If `dynamic_payloads` attribute is `False`, then the `payload_length` attribute is used to specify the expected length of the RX payload on the specified data pipe.
+    If `dynamic_payloads` attribute is disabled for the specifed data pipe, then the `payload_length` attribute is used to define the expected length of the static RX payload on the specified data pipe.

     :param int pipe_number: The data pipe to use for RX transactions.
-This must be in range [0,5].
+This must be in range [0, 5].
 Otherwise a `ValueError` exception is thrown.
     :param bytearray address: The virtual address to the receiving nRF24L01.
-This must have a byte length equal to the `address_length` attribute.
-Otherwise a `ValueError` exception is thrown.
-If using a ``pipe_number`` greater than 1, then only the MSByte of the address is written, so make sure MSByte (first character) is unique among other simultaneously receiving addresses).
+If using a ``pipe_number`` greater than 1, then only the MSByte of the address is written, so make sure MSByte (first character) is unique among other simultaneously receiving addresses.
+        The existing address can be altered by writing a bytearray with a length less than 5.
+The nRF24L01 will use the first `address_length` number of bytes for the RX address on the specified data pipe.

-    .. note:: The nRF24L01 shares the addresses' LSBytes (address[1:5]) on data pipes 2 through
+    .. note:: The nRF24L01 shares the addresses' last 4 LSBytes on data pipes 2 through
-        5. These shared LSBytes are determined by the address set to pipe 1.
+        5. These shared LSBytes are determined by the address set to data pipe 1.

 listen
 ******************